ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 	OFFSET n ROWS
 	FETCH  NEXT m ROWS  ONLY
 	```

-## Producing a moving average and cumulative total

 ## RANK & DENSERANK
 RANK gives you the ranking within your ordered partition.
 Ties are assigned the same rank, with the next ranking(s) skipped.
 So, if you have 3 items at rank 2, the next rank listed would be ranked 5.